olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 Access
 ------

+All members of currently enabled OLCF projects have access to the OLCF JupyterHub and JupyterLab.

 OLCF JupyterHub link: `https://jupyter.olcf.ornl.gov/ <https://jupyter.olcf.ornl.gov/>`__

 The above link will present you with the page below.
 Please login with your OLCF account and PASSCODE.